shopinvader/odoo-shopinvader/shopinvader_assortment/readme/DESCRIPTION.rst

-This addon allows to assign an assortment to a ShopInvader backend and get products auto-bound while exported to search engine
+This addon allows you to assign an assortment to a SearchEngine backend and use it to automatically bind matching products.